Starcom: The U.S. Space Force

 Starcom: The U.S. Space Force is a 13-episode animated syndicated television series inspired by a motorized toy franchise manufactured by Coleco.
 The characters were adapted for animation by series creator Brynne Stephens, who also story edited the show.
 Starcom was produced by DIC Animation City and distributed by Coca-Cola Telecommunications.
-The toy line was popular in Europe and Asia, but was unsuccessful in the North American domestic market.
+The toyline was popular in Europe and Asia, but was unsuccessful in the North American domestic market.